Fjallripa/Gomoku-AI/project/project_02-computer_player.md

-# Second project: Build a perfect TicTacToe computer player
+# Second project: Build a perfect Tic Tac Toe computer player

 ## Aims of this project
 * Make `Computer` a derived class of `Player` that has another `make_move()` method using an algorithm to determine its next move.
-* Build a minmax algorithm that only uses win and loss as a scoring function.
+* Build a minimax algorithm that only uses win and loss as a scoring function.
   + Keep in mind the need to in principle function for a variable sized board and more than two players.
 * Build the basic project structures around algorithms and scoring functions.
 * Adapt tests and a new game to handle the Computer player.
   + If possible, test individual parts of the algorithm and scoring function to quickly detect bugs.
-  + Make at least one test demonstrating how the Computer player cannot fail at TicTacToe.
+  + Make at least one test demonstrating how the Computer player cannot fail at Tic Tac Toe.
 * Find a way to more easily debug the algorithm.
   + Build a basic tool for looking into how the algorithm scores different options and chooses between them.
-* Build a stand-alone TicTacToe game with optional computer players.
+* Build a stand-alone Tic Tac Toe game with optional computer players.

 ## Objectives
-4. Build a stand-alone TicTacToe game.
+4. Build a stand-alone Tic Tac Toe game.
    * Have a start menu to return to after a game that lets one choose between a Player/Player, a Computer/Player and a Computer/Computer game.
    * Include Developer Mode as an option.